 It is a Linux-based operating system invented in 2011 for both mobile applications and small embedded systems.
 An upgraded version of Tizen can support smart TV, vehicles, home appliances, and more.
 Samsung Electronics use this operating system mostly for its IoT development.
 Tizen’s development was such a way that it could offer flexibility to application developers, device manufacturers, and mobile operators.

 Insight of TizenRT

 - It uses a shared infrastructure called “Tizen Common” to sustain the primary purpose of IoT development.

-- This IoT OS developed in such a way that the mobile operators can customize their products according to the demographic needs of an area.
+- This IoT OS was developed so that mobile operators can customize their products according to the demographic needs of an area.

-- Programming language C, C++, and Html5 is the languages to develop Tizen.
+- Programming languages C, C++, and Html5 are the languages to develop Tizen.

 Raspberry Pi is one of the most used devices for IoT development, and Raspbian is its own operating system.
 Raspbian is highly flexible for Raspberry Pi lines CPUs.
-Raspbian provides a huge number of pre-installed IoT software for general use, experimental, educational purposes, etc. This is Debian based IoT Operating System for all models of Raspberry Pi.
+Raspbian provides a huge number of pre-installed IoT software for general use, experimental, educational purposes, etc. This is a Debian-based IoT Operating System for all models of Raspberry Pi.

 Insight of Raspbian

 - Active development of Raspbian is still going on as demand for this operating system is increasing.

 - Raspbian Buster and Raspbian Strech are two versions of the Raspbian operating system.